 It was accidental.
-I did a round the world trip in 1992-93 and had to pick a Southeast Asian country for the final stop -- India was my main focus -- and so I picked Thailand.
+I did around the world trip in 1992-93 and had to pick a Southeast Asian country for the final stop -- India was my main focus -- and so I picked Thailand.
 I remember arriving late at night on a THAI flight from Kathmandu, being deposited on Khao San Road.
 The whole place blew my mind -- bright lights, big city!
-I spent the next few years travelling around the region, heading back to Australia every year for five or six months to cash up (thank you Franklins) before returning to explore more.
+I spent the next few years traveling around the region, heading back to Australia every year for five or six months to cash up (thank you Franklins) before returning to explore more.

 When did you meet your partner Samantha?